QuickBooks

 Outcome

-Through customer interviews, I discovered SMBs top pain points when learning about their deposit statuses.
+Through customer interviews, I discovered the top pain points when customers try to learn about their deposit statuses,

 “I don’t like how everything is minimized, I don’t want to have to open multiple pages to get to the details.”